Psalm36,9: "For with you is the fountain of life; in Your light we see light."

 In contrast to the Simon Maguses among us, a man or woman of faith, put's on Christ, His mind and his armor, and makes no provisions for the flesh.
 Nothing comes before his or her willingness to live by faith, to get to that actual place of light, actual place of the risen Jesus, the actual place of redemption.

-Imagine Jesus as a car dealer, sold the best and most well engineered cars in the world.
+Imagine Jesus as a car dealer, who sold the best and most well engineered cars in the world.
 And every day folks came to his showroom, day after day, sometimes the same people day after day, and all they wanted to talk about were go-carts.

 Imagine Jesus as pastor of your church, and every day folks came to you to talk about funerals and bingo, and what kind of ice cream we had at the ice cream social.

 To which Jesus might say, "Go to the other side of my dead body on calvary.
 Go to the true light.
-Forget the natural light of things, Forget the religioius light things once in awhile.
+Forget the natural light of things, Forget the religioius light of things once in awhile.
 Come to me, light of the world.

 Taste and see my goodness.